physicsbb/BookOfPhysics/_sources/index.md

 # Welcome To Book Of Physics

 ## Employment:
+I have recently committed to working at GaNify, LLC, a startup specializing in GaN based technology for wide bandgap medium/high voltage FETs, as a Development Engineer.

 If you would like to work with me or hire me, please send an email to

 mhtlam1355 [at] gmail [dot] com.